cainseing/cainseing/README.md

 ## Hello, I'm Cain 👋
 I‛m a software engineer based in Melbourne, I really enjoy coding, home automation and cyber security.

+For more about me and what I'm working on, check out [my portfolio](https://cainseing.com).

 ### Recent Projects
 * [Drop](https://getdrop.dev): Share secrets directly from your terminal | `Go` `NodeJS`